paularamo/cvpr-2022/Exercise_1.md

----
-title: Basic with OpenVINO
-layout: template
-filename: Exercise_1.md
----

-Exercise 1: Basic with OpenVINO
+## Exercise 1: Basic with OpenVINO

 Goal: Understand how we can accelerate the prototyping and deployment process in AI, using OpenVINO, jupyter notebooks and a simple webcam.
 We will be focus on model precision.